kxuanly/ggseacr/README.md

-# ggcats
+# ggnudibranchs
 The geom you always wished for adding cats to ggplot2.
 This package is part of the memeverse.
-The source code of this package is based on geom_image from ggimage.
+The original source code of this package is based on geom_image from ggimage.

 <p align="center">